 A. If you apply for and are issued a marriage license in the State of New Mexico, the ceremony can be performed only in New Mexico.
 The ceremony may be performed in any county in New Mexico; however, once the ceremony is completed the license must be returned to the County Clerk it was purchased from.

 A. Yes.
 Probate Judge Cordilia Montoya is available by appointment to perform marriage ceremonies on Wednesdays and Fridays from 11:00 a.m. - 3:00 p.m.
-Her office is located at the Bokum Building across the street from our building.
-The address is 143 W. Palace, and the telephone number is (505) 992-1636.
+Her office is located at 100 Catron Street (New Building) and the telephone number is (505) 992-1636.

 A. Yes.
 We are unable to issue a license without both parties present.